The Governing Body have a statutory responsibility for:

 The Governors are committed to openness:

 - Confidential business is kept to a minimum, as a matter of policy.

 - Minutes of Meetings are made available to the public through the Corporation/Governance website.

 - Staff Update (the weekly staff magazine) communicates regularly about governance matters.

 - The public are entitled to attend meetings of the Governing Body.

 - The Governors’ Annual Report is made publicly available.

-The Clerk provides professional governance advice and support to the Corporation and its five Committees and is the contact point for all enquiries.
+The Head of Governance / Clerk provides professional governance advice and support to the Corporation and its six Committees and is the contact point for all enquiries.
 She is answerable directly to the Corporation and is independent of college management.